Part of the DETECT Playbook ← Return to Hub

 Proactive Defense: Port Security

 The best way to “detect” a rogue device is to prevent it from connecting in the first place.
-Refer back to the Protect Phase: Pillar C to ensure all unused switch ports are disabled in software.
+You can virtually eliminate the risk of unauthorized hardware by following the hardening steps in the Protect Phase.